Skip to Content

 Caravan sites are often located in scenic holiday destinations which makes them an attractive prospect for people seeking alternative permanent accommodation.
 There’s also the option to move your home to a new location if you so wish.
 This lifestyle is especially popular with retirees and families because of the safe, supportive communities that develop.
 Furthermore, most park homes are single-storey, making them easily accessible for older people and children.
 The prospect of downsizing can be a major draw for retirees.
 Once children have flown the nest, having less to clean and maintain is appealing to many parents!

 Caravans and park homes are generally much more affordable than a traditional house.
 Both the purchase price — some sell for less than £100,000 — and the cost of running/maintaining them will be lower because of their comparatively small size and modern construction.
 However, your home is likely to depreciate in value over time, whereas bricks and mortar properties generally increase in value allowing the owner to accrue a healthy amount of equity in the property.
-Also, if you buy a park home or static caravan, the freehold remains under the ownership of the site owner.
+Also, if you buy a park home or static caravan, the freehold remains under the ownership of the site owner, and they might also require you to insure your caravan too, perhaps prompting a search for something like “how much is static caravan insurance?” ahead of the purchase.
 As a result, it is not possible to use a mortgage to buy such a property.
 So, while caravans and park homes may be a more affordable option long-term, you’ll need a sizable lump of cash to buy one and you’ll need to accept that it will not represent the same financial investment as owning a traditional property.

 Which Option is Right for You?